myltik/azure-docs.ru-ru/articles/remoteapp/remoteapp-anyapp.md

 <properties
-   pageTitle="Запуск любых приложений Windows на любом устройстве с помощью Azure RemoteApp | Microsoft Azure" description="Узнайте, как предоставить приложение Windows для общего доступа своим пользователям с помощью Azure RemoteApp." services="remoteapp" documentationCenter="" authors="lizap"
+   pageTitle="Run any Windows app on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Windows app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="lizap"